599 Lucas Hall (MC 73)

 It’s safe to say that cognition involves computation in the generic sense.
 For one thing, cognition involves the processing of information, and the processing of information requires the processing of medium-independent vehicles to carry the information, because information is a medium-independent notion.
 But a deeper question is about which more specific kind of computation cognition involves.
 Here, the original computational theory of cognition hypothesizes that cognition involves digital computation.
 This seems to me implausible at least for most cognitive processes, for reasons having to do with how the brain works.
 By and large, neural processes do not resemble digital computations much.
 Based on what neuroscientists have found out, it seems more plausible that neural computations are sui generis—their own kind of computation.

 If this is correct, we need to rethink the relationship between psychological and neurological explanations without appealing to the notion of digital computation.
-This will require getting clear on the relationship between levels within a mechanistic explanation, something on which we can gain new insights from Carl Craver’s recent work.
+This requires getting clear on the relationship between levels within a mechanistic explanation.
 Those who defend the autonomy of mentalistic (including computational) explanations from neuroscience usually appeal to functional analysis.
 They argue that psychologists offer functional analyses, which are distinct from and independent of the mechanistic explanations offered by neuroscientists.
 I think this view is based on an inadequate notion of mechanistic explanation.
 In a paper co-authored with Carl Craver, we argue that functional analyses are actually sketches of mechanism (i.e., elliptical mechanistic explanations), so they are neither distinct nor autonomous from mechanistic explanations.

 I am interested in intentionality.
 I have argued at length that contrary to the mainstream view in philosophy, the notion of computation is independent of (i.e., does not presuppose) the notion of representation.
 In thinking about intentionality, I think we need to pay more attention to neuroscience.
 A lot of neuroscience is relevant to explaining intentionality and yet is ignored or underappreciated by philosophers.
 I have some ideas about how to proceed here.
 As a preliminary step, I have written a couple of papers arguing that the notion of concept may need to be split into at least two different notions, each of which explains different phenomena.